chenzhiwei/kubeflow-examples/mnist/README.md

 kubectl -n kubeflow get service tf-hub-lb
 ```

-The default username and password are both `admin`.
+Use any username and password to login, such as `admin/admin`.

 Create a PV in order to bring up a Jupyter NoteBook: